18 Conservation of Momentum: Momentum Equation

 and pressure,

 .
 Pressure comes into the problem of describing the behavior of a flow because any non-uniform pressure in a flow, when it acts over an area, then it can produce a force.
-Such non-uniform pressures are called pressure gradients in that a pressure gradient will cause an imbalance of force for the flow to accelerate or decelerate.
+Such non-uniform pressures are called pressure gradients in that a pressure gradient will cause an imbalance of forces on the flow to accelerate or decelerate it.

 Consider the control volume approach used previously, which is assumed to be fixed in space with the fluid moving through it, i.e., an Eulerian modeling approach.
 In general, the forces on the air as it flows through the control volume will manifest from two sources, namely: